+Area Newspapers:

-Area Newspapers: The Energy Committee will work with the Consultant and area print and online newspapers to disseminate accurate and timely information about the Program.
-As part of this targeted outreach to these papers, a meeting may be initiated with the editorial board to establish a good foundation for continued dialogue over the course of the contract.
+The Town will work with area print and online newspapers to disseminate accurate and timely information about the Program.
+As part of this targeted outreach to these papers, the Town may seek a meeting with the editorial board to establish a good foundation for continued dialogue over the course of the contract.
 Other newspaper outlets may include other local publications.

-• These papers include: The Keene Sentinel, the Monadnock Shopper News, and the New Hampshire Union Leader.
+• These papers may include: The Keene Sentinel, the Monadnock Shopper News, and the New Hampshire Union Leader.

+Local Public Access Television:

-Television and Radio: The Energy Committee, with the assistance of the Consultant, may record interviews about the Program and PSAs for upcoming meetings and local broadcast, as available.
-Develop press releases to send to TV stations, possibly including WMUR, and radio stations, including WKBK and NHPR.
+The Town may record interviews about the Program and PSAs for upcoming meetings and local broadcast, as available.